ucfopen/Materia-Docs/_administrators/canvas-lti-setup.md

 			// ex:
 			// if 'local_identifier' is 'username'
 			// and lti launch data lis_person_sourceid = 'dave'
-			// materia will search the 'username' column for 'dave'
+			// Materia will search the 'username' column for 'dave'
 			//
 			// Another option is to use email (remember email's change):
 			// 'remote_identifier' = 'lis_person_contact_email_primary'